 Technology and financial and insurance were the sectors with the two highest-value transactions but healthcare made it to seventh place and the combined value of investments in renewables accounted for a good third of the value of all transactions involving VC in 2021.
 The 26 deals in mining took the sector to sixth in value, at 21,685.21BRLm.

-It seems that there is something for everyone in Brazil and it looks as if 2022 could well surpass all expectations.
 Covid-19 has had a devastating impact on public health but the war in Ukraine could well push up demand for Brazilian energy and even the looming presidential election seems unlikely to dent the desirability of Brazilian assets.